fxxrytail/skzcode/content/support/skz-comeback/index.md

 > FREE as long as you have access to internet.

-Detailed information about all Korean music shows criteria and schedules are in {{< a "Stray Kids Comeback Guide" "https://straykidscomebackguide.com/#musicshows" >}}
+Detailed information about all Korean music shows criteria and schedules are in {{< a "Stray Kids Comeback Guide - Music Shows" "https://www.straykidscomebackguide.com/music-shows.html" >}}

 ## Billboard

-**_Billboard_** tabulates different weekly music charts to see popular music base on album/songs sales and streams from United States and different parts of the world.
+**_Billboard_** tabulates different weekly music charts to see popular music base on album/songs sales and streams from United States & Puerto Rico, Japan, and different parts of the world.
 It is a very popular music chart and Stray Kids charting on it may give them more opportunities.

-Here's a {{< a "full guide to Billboard" "https://www.getrevue.co/profile/billboardskz/issues/oddinary-full-billboard-guide-1042112" >}}  by Billboard SKZ (posted during ODDINARY era).
+Stray Kids already topped Billboard 200 twice in a row during ODDINARY and MAXIDENT.
+USA and Puerto Rico STAYs are aiming to get into HOT 100 :fire:

-Follow {{< a "Stray Kids USA" "https://twitter.com/skz_usa" >}} and {{< a "Billboard SKZ" "https://twitter.com/billboardskz" >}} for _Billboard_ updates and guides for Stray Kids.
+Follow {{< a "Billboard SKZ" "https://twitter.com/billboardskz" >}} for _Billboard_ updates and guides for Stray Kids.

 # Guide for Sales and Apps